zhaopapers/DICE/README.md

 The main.ipynb notebook is designed for high-throughput model evaluation and interpretability.
 It allows you to load pre-trained BINN models and perform iterative SHAP (SHapley Additive exPlanations) analysis to identify key biological drivers in multi-class datasets (e.g., different cell types in scRNA-seq).

 #### Data
-test_input_data:A CSV file where rows are features (Genes) and columns are samples. test_input_sign:A CSV mapping samples to their ground-truth labels (e.g., classes 1–24).
+`test_input_data:` A CSV file where rows are features (Genes) and columns are samples.
+`test_input_sign:` A CSV mapping samples to their ground-truth labels (e.g., classes 1–24).
-Pre-trained Models:Saved .pth files containing the trained BINN architecture and weights.
+`Pre-trained Models:` Saved .pth files containing the trained BINN architecture and weights.
-Connectivity Maps:A serialized .pkl file (e.g., Gene_and_network.pkl) containing connectivity matrices for different cell types.
+`Connectivity Maps:` A serialized .pkl file (e.g., Gene_and_network.pkl) containing connectivity matrices for different cell types.

 | File                              | Description                                                                   |
 |------------------------------------|------------------------------------------------------------------------|